 An understanding of physics requires knowledge of mathematics.
 The contrary is not true.
 By defi-2 nition, pure mathematics contains no physics.
-Yet historically, mathematics has a rich history filled with physical applications.
+Yet historically, mathematics has a rich history filled 3 with physical applications.
 Mathematics was developed by people with intent of making things work.
-In my view, as an engineer, I see these creators of early mathematics, as budding engineers.
+4 In my view, as an engineer, I see these creators of early mathematics, as budding engineers.
 This book 5 is an attempt to tell this story, of the development of mathematical physics, as viewed by an engineer.
 6 The book is broken down into three topics, called streams, presented as five chapters: 1) Intro-7 duction, 2) Number systems, 3) Algebra Equations, 4) Scalar Calculus, and 5) Vector Calculus.
-The 8 material is delivered as 40 "Lectures" spread out over a semester of 15 weeks, three lectures per week, ç with a 3 lecture time-out for administrative duties.
+The 8 material is delivered as 40 "Lectures" spread out over a semester of 15 weeks, three lectures per week, 9 with a 3 lecture time-out for administrative duties.
 Problems are provided for each week's assign-10 ment.
-These problems are written out in LATEX, with built in solutions, that may be expressed by 11 un-commenting one line.
+These problems are written out in $IAT_FX$ , with built in solutions, that may be expressed by 11 un-commenting one line.
 Once the home-works are turned in, each student is given the solution.
-With 12 regard to learning the material, the students rated these Assignments as the most important part of the 13 course.
-There is a built in interplay between these assignments and the lectures.
-On many occasions 14 I solved the homework in class, as motivation for coming to class.
-Four exams were given, one at the 15 end of each of the three sections, and a final.
-Some of the exams were in class and some were evening 16 exams, that ran over two hours.
-The final was two hours.
-Each of the exams, like the assignments, is 17 provided as a LATFX file, with solutions encoded with a one line software switch.
-The Exams are largely 18 based on the Assignments.
-It is my philosophy that, in principle, the students could see the exam in 19 advance of taking it.
-20
+The 12 students rated these Assignments as the most important part of the course.
+There is a built in interplay 13 between these assignments and the lectures.
+On many occasions I solved the homework in class, as 14 motivation for coming to class.
+15

+There were four exams, one at the end of each of the three sections, and a final.
+One of the exams was in class, three others and the final were evening exams.
+Each of the exams and assignments are IATEX files, with solutions encoded with a one line software switch.
+The Exams are largely based on the Assignments.
+It is my philosophy that, in principle, the students could see the exam in advance of taking it.
+In a sense they do, since each exam was based directly on the homework.